Accelerated Master's Program

 The master’s program in mathematics is designed to provide the necessary graduate-level mathematics background for community college teaching, for pursuing a Ph.D. in the mathematical sciences, or for seeking employment in business, industry, and government.
 The AMP makes this attainable within one year from an undergraduate degree in mathematics.
 The department allows up to six (6) graduate credits to double count toward the undergraduate major and up to three (3) additional graduate credits to double count toward general undergraduate electives.

 The master’s program in statistics is designed to provide students with the background suitable for employment as a statistician in business, industry, or government.
 The degree also provides suitable preparation for pursuing a Ph.D. degree in statistics.
-The AMP makes this attainable within one year from an undergraduate degree in mathematics.
+The AMP makes this attainable within one year from an undergraduate degree in mathematics or data analytics.
 The department allows up to seven (7) graduate credits to double count toward the undergraduate major and up to two (2) additional graduate credits to double count toward general undergraduate electives.

 More Information